Maria Ma

 I really like Sankey diagrams.

-I speak conversational Mandarin Chinese, I understand Shanghainese, and I’m slowly learning Swahili and French.
+I speak conversational Mandarin Chinese, I understand Shanghainese, and I’m slowly learning French.

 Interests